ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

 After trying out a Subnet on `Fuji` using stored keys, by following [this tutorial](./create-a-fuji-subnet), next step is to try it out on `Mainnet`.

-In this article, it is shown how to do the following on `Mainnet`.
+In this article, it's shown how to do the following on `Mainnet`.

 - Create a Subnet.
 - Deploy a virtual machine based on Subnet-EVM.